 Tarka should ideally be taken in the morning with or after food.

 If you need to take an antacid, take it at least 2 hours before or 2 hours after your dose of Tarka.

 How long to take it

 Continue taking your medicine for as long as your doctor or pharmacist tells you.

 Tarka helps control your blood pressure, but it does not cure it.

 If you forget to take it

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Otherwise, if it is the same day, take it as soon as you remember, and then go back to taking you medicine at the same time you would normally.

 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of getting an unwanted side effect.